chenlamchan/chenlamchan/README.md

 ### 📫 Let's Connect

+I am dedicated to continuous improvement and lifelong learning.
+If you have any feedback, suggestions for enhancement, or innovative ideas for any of my projects, please don't hesitate to open an issue or reach out directly.
+Your insights are invaluable as I strive to refine my skills and code.
-I am always open to discussing technology, data system, optimization, or interesting opportunities.
+Nevertheless, I am always open to discussing technology, data system, optimization, or interesting opportunities.

   * **LinkedIn:** `https://linkedin.com/in/[your-linkedin-username]`
   * **Email:** `chenlam.chan@gmail.com`

 ----